pyre-strict

 import typing

-from typing import Any, Callable, Tuple, Union
+from typing import Callable, Literal, Optional, Tuple, Union

 import numpy as np